 Longtime computer and electrical engineer in the ag industry that recently started her own consulting and contracting business.
 She can prototype, consult, or train on embedded systems and custom electronics.

-I am a Quality Assurance Engineer at Lirio in Knoxville, TN.
+I am a Product Owner at Lirio in Knoxville, TN.
 I'm also a game/web developer with Unibear Studio, and stage manager/web developer with the Earl Park Fall Festival Foundation.
 My interests include: process and workflow optimization, automation, JAMstack technologies, software architecture, object oriented languages, and game development.
 I also collect retro PC/console video games, dabble in gardening and woodworking.
 I have a passion for craft beer.
 I play recreational hockey to get my aggression out.

 Jeremy Suing is the Jeffrey S. Raikes School Senior Project Manager for Design Studio and a Lecturer in the Department of Computer Science and Engineering at the University of Nebraska-Lincoln.
 Mr. Suing has been involved in management and development of enterprise software systems for more than 20 years, working in both large corporate and educational environments.
 He has been with the Raikes School since 2005 and has helped manage more than 200 projects with nearly 100 unique sponsoring entities.
 Mr. Suing has received the Certified Scrum Master, Certified Product Owner, and Certified Scrum Developer designations from the ScrumAlliance.
 Prior to joining the Raikes School, Mr. Suing had 7 years of software engineering and project management experience working directly with ERP software solutions for Oracle USA, Inc. (formerly J.D.
 Edwards & Company and then PeopleSoft, Inc.).
 He has a Master of Science in Computer Science from the University of Colorado at Denver and received his Bachelor of Science in Computer Science and Mathematics from the University of Nebraska at Kearney.